pullhero/.github/profile/README.md

-Welcome to PullHero, a suite of AI-driven tools designed to enhance your development workflow by automating code improvements, code reviews, and documentation generation.
+Welcome to PullHero, a suite of AI-driven tools designed to enhance your development workflow by automating code improvements, code reviews, general inquires about the source code, and documentation generation.

 This project mission is to streamline your coding processes, allowing you to focus on building great software.